gilramir/globingo/README.md

 Patterns:

-    * - match any sequence of non-separator characters
+    * - match any sequence of non-separator characters, including the empty-string

     ? - match any single non-separator character